Women in Technology

 There is increasing ‘noise’ in the market about the rise of female executives, and we are seeing an increase in female decision makers in our customer base and in the market as a whole.

-Fujitsu’s Women in Technology programme started in June 2013 with a view to bringing together female executives from across the Fujitsu customer and target base to explore the challenge of attracting females to the ICT profession – and nurturing and
+Fujitsu’s Women in Technology programme started in June 2013 with a view to bringing together female executives from across the Fujitsu customer and target base to explore the challenge of attracting females to the ICT profession – and nurturing and retaining their talent.

-We questioned; if there were more women in senior roles, would there be more emphasis on culture, and acceptance of the benefits of flexibility?
+Not all are having great success – they have the tools to work anywhere, but don’t necessarily have the culture to support it, with resistance to flexible, remote working still being prevalent in many organisations.
+If there were more women in senior roles, would there be more emphasis on culture, and acceptance of the benefits of flexibility?

 In a lively discussion led by Harriet Minter of The Guardian’s Leadership section, and Fujitsu’s CEO for UK & Ireland, we discussed the challenge of implementing flexible working.
 Harriet Minter argued for women – and men – to make the business case for flexible working before it becomes ‘a child care’ issue.
 So often, requests for flexibility are associated with family issues and stigmatised so that they are perceived to be ‘career limiting’.